 The Slack Scheduler app allows you to do that, and with the built-in advanced message scheduling, you can properly format your message and schedule it for the right time (down to the minute).

-Here’s a couple of good times to schedule a message:
+Here are a couple of good times to schedule a message:

 - Before everyone has signed on for the day (7 am or even earlier) to ensure that it’s the first thing they see

 - After everyone has begun to wind down (after 5 pm) so that they will see it the following day, or just as they’re wrapping up

 - During lunch when messages won’t be as busy